 Damage to the blood vessels and high glucose levels might cause different complications.

-This diet can help lower the average blood glucose levels and reduce the risk of the complications.
-There are different factors which impact the GI of a particular food.
+This diet can help lower the average blood glucose levels and reduce the risk of complications.
+There are different factors that impact the GI of a particular food.

-Another vital part of optimizing the sugar control is the physical activity.
-Physical activity can help lower the blood glucose levels, improve blood pressure, stability, cholesterol levels, muscle strength, and reduce weight.
+Another vital part of optimizing sugar control is physical activity.
+Physical activity can help lower blood glucose levels, improve blood pressure, stability, cholesterol levels, muscle strength, and reduce weight.

-Also, it will help your body burn excess amount of sugar and lower the insulin resistance.
+Also, it will help your body burn excess amounts of sugar and lower insulin resistance.